JoshDoug/Notes/Java/JavaSE/Java-Modules.md

 Versions - these are deliberately outside the scope of the module system.
 Versioned modules are discussed on page 106 of the book.

 #### Using the Modular JDK Without Modules

+With Java 9 modules are opt-in, prior applications should continue to work as before without any modifications.
+When the module system is not explicitly used then the classpath continues to be used as it would in prior versions.
+But when the module system is not being explicitly used, it is still being used because the JDK now uses the module system, as a result all code compiled outside a module is added to an *unnamed module*.
+This unnamed module reads all other modules, but you've still got to deal with the classpath.
+This implicit use of the module system voids almost all the benefits.
+Also running code compiled on a prior version of Java behaves a little differently, with a more lenient form of strong encapsulation being used to avoid breakage.
+There are some other differences, see the book, page 31.

 ### Chapter 3: Working with Modules